ATGardner/atgardner.github.com/_posts/2014-08-18-day-129-seeping-spring-to-sandy-river.markdown

 ---

  Had a very nice day today.
  I got up and left camp by 7:20.
 Once again, I was the first.
-Foggy Goggles &amp;
- Soul Craft did not show any signs of getting up, and Six Pack was just sitting in his sleeping bag.
+Foggy Goggles Soul Craft did not show any signs of getting up, and Six Pack was just sitting in his sleeping bag.
  The first
  few miles down to Wapinitia Pass were nice, and I suddenly noticed the big mountain to the left of the trail - Mt